LucaMaggioli/facturator-crud-app/README.txt

 QUESTIONS:

 Selmir:
-	- inArticleDataProvider: DeleteArticle(Article article) or DeleteArticleById(int id) ??
+	- in ArticleDataProvider: DeleteArticle(Article article) or DeleteArticleById(int id) ??
+	- same for the UpdateArticle method